 For a magical finish, sprinkle the paper poppies with red glitter sleepy dust…

 Love poppies like we do?
 Here are Christine and Hannah’s Laura Ashley poppy picks…

 Hannah: “I love the poppy storage boxes; very useful for keeping the Rainbow cake, Squashed Witch Cupcakes or Aunt Ems Cruillers in.”

 Christine: “Wow!
 I want some of your Resin white poppy wall hangings, they’re amazing!
-The white is beautiful and calm for a bedroom but Imagine them sprayed neon and silver or Matt black.
+The white colour is beautiful and calm.
+Perfect for a bedroom!
+Imagine them sprayed neon and silver or Matt black.
 Yum!”